Good Scientific Practice and Communication

 In this seminar, held in English, we will study the foundations of good scientific practice.
 We will attempt to link the respective guidelines of the Deutsche Forschungsgemeinschaft with our personal experiences.
 What are the rules for scientific work?
 Are these rules being followed?
 What do we do in cases of doubt?

 A key to good scientific practice is good communication.
 We will therefore deal with general strategies for successful discussions.
 How to address critical issues?
 How to talk to peers, how to talk to supervisors?
 When can we call a discussion successful?

-This workshop is sponsored by GradUS and the STIBET programme of the International Office (funded by the DAAD) and offered in collaboration with the Department of Physics.
+This workshop is sponsored by GradUS and the Promotionsberatungsstelle der htw saar in the framework of their joint "GraduSaar" scheme, and offered in collaboration with the Department of Physics.

 Note: This workshop is planned as a face-to-face workshop, but depending on the pandemic situation at the time of the event, it may be possible to switch to an online-only workshop at short notice.

 Time: 10.00-16.00 hrs. on Tuesday, 8.30-16.00 hrs. on Wednesday